 So you can see right off that growing your own plants is a cost saver of about $28.00.
 Just another reason why you should give this a try!

-Before we dive in there are a few things you will need to have first.
+Before we dive into starting plants from seed, there are a few things you will need to have first.

-1. You will need a place to grow your plants.
-Some place that is preferably warm (although it’s not a requirement) and out of the way of tiny hands and nosey pets.
+1. First, you will need a place to grow your plants.
+A place that is preferably warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.

-2. You will want a stand of sorts to hold your flats of delicate plants.
+2. Next, you will want a stand of sorts to hold your flats of delicate plants.
 Sure you can purchase stands and pretty elaborate growing systems.
 But I like to do things on the cheap.
-We had an old shelving unit that had seen better days but I knew would be perfect to use as a seed starting set up.
+To reuse what I have on hand before heading out to the store to buy.
+If you have shelf that you are not using or a table that you can repurpose.
+Something that is sturdy and can hold a few plats of plants.

 How To Start Tomato Plants From Seed